rktoomey/querulous-generic/README.markdown

 Build via:

-Using the latest version of {sbt}[http://code.google.com/p/simple-build-tool/] is recommended.
+Using the latest version of [sbt][sbt] is recommended.

     sbt update publish-local

 Use of `ant` should work, and if it is broken I will try to fix it.
-However, I haven't used `ant` since 2008, so I would happily accept pull requests to fix, update or improve the ant build.
+However, I haven't used ant since 2008, so I would happily accept pull requests to fix, update or improve the ant build.

 ## But my build didn't work...

-Compare your sbt output against my output at [https://gist.github.com/797914] and file an issue explaining how the two differ.
+Compare your sbt output against my output at <https://gist.github.com/797914> and file an issue explaining how the two differ.

 ## Running Tests